Regulatory actions for Oct. 10, 2025

 Oct.
 10, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Surgical Theater.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Adcendo, Ascendis, Cidara, OS therapies, Regeneron, Xspray, Zelluna.

 Briefs